-Overview.
-In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the NEOs generally consists of an annual award of equity compensation that is typically subject to a multi-year vesting schedule.
-We believe that equity compensation is a very effective tool to align the interests of our NEOs, who have significant responsibility for driving our success, with the interests of our stockholders.
+In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the NEOs generally consists of an annual award of equity compensation that is subject to a multi-year vesting or earn-out schedule.
+We believe that equity compensation is an effective tool for aligning the interests of our NEOs, who are responsible for driving our success, with the interests of our stockholders.
 Stock options are our preferred form of long-term incentive compensation because we believe they are inherently performance-based, with value delivered only if the price of our common stock appreciates following the grant.
+The number of options reported as long-term incentive compensation awards to the NEOs during 2023 was lower than reported in the Summary Compensation Table and the Grants of Plan Based Award tables of the 2022 proxy statement for all NEOs.